 Yosef used all the strength in his body to fight back the growing crowd of hate until he stood beside Miriam.
 In a dark and hissing voice, Miriam whispered words that Yosef could not understand before she turned gray and her eyes crumbled out of her face as stones descended upon her from the crowd. she was stoned to death according to Hebrew law!

 Yosef screamed in agony calling for the Guard to help because it was against Roman law for anyone other than a Roman to administer capital punishment.
-The crowd surrounded him and became a black smoky—choking the life out of him.
+The crowd surrounded him and became black smoke choking the life out of him.

 Yosef arose from his bed filled with the same testimony that Miriam had given.
-He took his beloved Miriam, married her straight away, and went to live in Bethlehem where she gave birth.
+He took his beloved Miriam and went to live in Bethlehem following the command by the Roman Emperor to count his people for a tax.
+While there, Miriam gave birth.
 None of his clan in that city would question him or Miriam about the child.
 Angels had attested to others of the child’s glorious mission and birth—shepherds.

 The heavens even brought the light of a star the night the child arrived.
 Yosef made a vow as he saw the hand of the Lord bless his family.
 He would rather leave the Hebrew nation than call into question the integrity of his family and marriage.
 He would protect his son and wife with all the wisdom and power of his being.
 He would raise God to be as gentle and loving as was he.